Team6090/InfiniteRecharge/README.md

 You will not be able to fetch or build the code without these pieces of software.

 # Downloading
-Download the source code with these commands:
+Download the source code with this command:

         $ git clone --recursive https://github.com/Team6090/InfiniteRecharge
         $ git submodule foreach git checkout master

-Every once and a while (or whenever you're asked), you should run

-        $ git submodule foreach git pull

-After your `git pull` to update the submodule code, ensuring you have the latest version.

 ## Building & Deploying
-For the impatient: just run this command in the root of the repository to build the code:
+Just run this command in the root of the repository to build the code:

-        $ ./gradlew build -PuseSubmodules
+        $ ./gradlew build

 If you want to deploy the code, run this command:

-        $ ./gradlew deploy -PuseSubmodules
+        $ ./gradlew deploy

 Our workflow guide can be found [here](#contributing)